HBhawe/GenomeAnalysisVT2021/README.md

 Tested htseq-count with all 3 sets of paired ends reads in RNA_Seq_BH (worked with -t and -i options).
 Combined results of all three with awk '{ for(i=2; i<=NF;i++) j+=$i; print j; j=0 }' htseq_result_paired.txt > awk_data.txt, pr -mts' ' file1 file2, paste -d' ' file1 file2 and awk '{print $1, $NF}' htseq_test.txt > htseq_counts.txt {THIS IS WRONG}
 8. ALTERNATE: Created htseq output files for each paired end run, i.e. for ERR1797972 there are 2 passes, use these as input to create one htseq count file.
 Repeat for remaining treated as well as RNA_Seq_Serum runs.
 9. Used the same pipeline for RNA_Seq_Serum (results pending) -> RNA_map.sh, then paired_index.sh and htseq last
-10. Blast efaecium contigs for synteny (pending) -> chosen enterococcus faecalis (might be too close for any meaningful result).
+10. Blast efaecium contigs for synteny -> chosen enterococcus faecalis (might be too close for any meaningful result).
 Check genomes with ACT with .crunch output file
 11. Run DESeq2 with both htseq files.
 12. Create plots and make inferences.